“Just Tell Me More About This Site, Steve, More About You!”

 “If the pain of your story is not transformed, it will be transmitted.”

 – Richard Rohr

 And my ‘disquiet’ is never going to go away whilst I look outside of myself towards the actions of others.

-And where does that disquiet actually come from, anyway?… THINKING – it comes from what we think about our thinking!
+And where does that disquiet actually come from, anyway?… THINKING – it comes to us via the Principles of THOUGHT!

 Instead, and simply put, we need to think about ourselves (and our thinking) LESS, let go of the desire to control our experience, and thus trust ourselves MORE!